 There are 2 types of divers

-For those who know me, I do not wear a wetsuit at the best of times but back in the day, before being introduced to my best friend "drysuit", it was a given that myself, or others would end up urinating in our suits, especially on those dives where we had long boat rides in South Africa.
+For those who know me, I do not wear a wetsuit at the best of times...
+But back in the day, before being introduced to my best friend the drysuit, it was a given that myself or others would end up urinating in our suits, especially on those dives with long boat rides in South Africa.

 CONTENTS: